Print Friendly, PDF & Email

 We sleep more when we are sick with an infection or develop a fever.
 When our temperature rises, our organs work more quickly, antibodies are synthesised more rapidly and antibiotics are taken up more quickly.
 It seems that the high temperature may kill off certain microbes.

 Even when we are asleep without a fever, our immune function works harder than when we are awake.
-This explains why many groups of people who are prone to sleep deprivation — junior doctors and other shift workers, for example — suffer more illness and infection than the general population.
-And why people suffering depression and stress because of the death of a partner are more prone to serious ill-health and more likely than others to die within a year of their spouse's death.
+This explains why many groups of people who are prone to sleep deprivation suffer more illness and infection than the general population.
+And why people suffering depression and stress because of the death of a partner are more prone to serious ill health and more likely than others to die prematurely.

 Sleep and accidents

-The emotional levels of sleep are also important; the National Sleep Foundation in the USA reports that people with chronic insomnia are more likely than others to develop several kinds of psychiatric problems.
+The emotional aspects of sleep are also important; the National Sleep Foundation in the USA reports that people with chronic insomnia are more likely than others to develop several kinds of psychiatric problems, particularly anxiety and depression.
+[2]

 Even temporary sleep loss can impair our ability to concentrate, cope with minor irritations and accomplish tasks, all of which can put a strain on our relationships.
-When we lose sleep we — and those around us — are at high risk from accidents at work and on the road.
-For example, a report prepared for the National Commission on Sleep Disorders in the USA arrived at the conservative estimate that sleepiness accounted for nearly forty-two per cent of road accidents.
-In 1988, a total of 269,184 accidents and 17,687 deaths on the road were caused by sleepy drivers.
+When we lose sleep, we — and those around us — are at high risk from accidents at work and on the road.
+The Royal Society for the Prevention of Accidents has shown that tiredness may contribute to up to 20 per cent of road accidents.
+[3]

 Find out more – about the importance of the REM State >